khudgins/documentation/on-premise/administration/km.rst

 Key Manager
 ===========

-The enStratus Key/Credentials Management service is a jetty service installed to /services/km.
+The Enstratius Key/Credentials Management service is a jetty service installed to /services/km.

-The enStratus KM service is very stable and will run for very long periods of time without requiring attention.
+The Enstratius KM service is very stable and will run for very long periods of time without requiring attention.

 .. figure:: ./images/km.png